 Gradle Enterprise Support Policy

-Software Maintenance and Technical Support Response Times for Issues: Licensor will use reasonable efforts to meet the guaranteed response times listed in the table herein:
+Software Maintenance and Technical Support Response Times for Errors: Gradle shall meet the response times listed below:

 Hours of Operation